Dueris/OriginsPaper/README.md

 origin
 can be played.

+## PowerTypes that don't work with OriginsPaper
+- ModifyFovPower -- requires render modifications
+- OverlayPower -- specifically with custom colors
+- PreventFeatureRenderPower -- requires render modifications
+- ShaderPower -- requires render moifications
+- SprintingPower -- vanilla/paper doesnt sync the sprinting attribute correctly
+- WalkOnFluidPower -- collisions are controlled mostly by the client, this would need to work on both c/s
+- IgnoreWaterPower -- collisions are controlled mostly by the client, this would need to work on both c/s
+- ModifyFluidRenderPower -- requires render modifications
+- PosePower -- causes visual glitch that would require an epilepsy warning, not implementing.
+- ShakingPower -- requires render modifications
+- LavaVisionPower -- requires render modifications
+- ModifyCameraSubmersionPower -- requires render modifications
+- ModifyVelocityPower -- causes visual glitches and cant be synced with the client to smooth it out

 ## Donate

 If you like the plugin and want to support me, consider donating!
 I have put thousands of hours and millions of lines of